mustafaemresahin/inventory-tracker/README.md

 ### Important Note
 Please be aware that this project is currently under development, and not all features may be fully functional at this time.
 As a result, you may encounter bugs or unexpected behavior while using the system.
-We appreciate your understanding and patience as we work to improve and refine the project.

-If you come across any issues or have suggestions for improvement, we encourage you to contribute to the project by following the guidelines outlined in the Contributing section of the README.
-Your feedback and contributions will be valuable in helping us make this inventory management system a robust and reliable tool.

-Thank you for your interest and support in this project!

 ## Installation